-In the entire workbook, you will find some dummy information we input but you can also replace them your own data or add new Retail KPI code.
+In the entire workbook, you will find some dummy information we input but you can also replace them with your own data or add a new Retail KPI code.

 Warning!: Please note that if you want to add/remove a KPI code, the changes will be updated in other sections as well.
 For example, if you add a new Retail KPI to CY Actual section, don’t forget to change it in CY Target, PY Actual, and Cumulative.